beyondstorage/go-storage/docs/rfcs/752-adopt-commitizen-conventional-commit-types.md

 ## Proposal

-Adopt `commitizen/conventional-commit-types` in our commits.
+`commitizen/conventional-commit-types` should be adopted in our commits.

 Each commit message consists of a **header**, a **body**, and a **footer**.